chaosflutter/zhengchao.dev/data/posts/vim/personal-summary-of-using-vim-after-two-years-en.md

 ### Why use Vim

 The motivation to learn is crucial.
-Just because many expert programmers use Vim doesn't mean you should learn it with that mindset.
+Just because many expert programmers use Vim doesn't mean you should learn it.
 If you approach it this way, you're likely to give up after a few attempts, as I once did.
 Vim has a steep learning curve, and without a strong motivation to learn, it's hard to stick with it.

 So why did I start learning Vim again and eventually become accustomed to, even fond of, and dependent on Vim after over two years?
 The reason is simple: I had to master Vim.